dasjiwesh/Namaste_React/Notes.md

 </h1>
 );
 Component Composition = Passing Component into Component
-Babel needs to be installed imdividually.
-Best practice is with a bundler like Parcel, Webpack, VIte
+Babel needs to be installed individually.
+Best practice is with a bundler like Parcel, Webpack, Vite Whenever we are writing a command with build in it is a production build whereas command dedicated for build with no build in it is a development build.

 Lecture: 4
 Whenever we write JSX it gives us ReactElement(which is actually an Object) because of babel